In other words, would you rather immerse yourself in a deep spiritual practice detached from the grind of daily life…

 It is not.
 Those are bullshit rules.

 Where you want to go is to integrate these two stages and move to the next level (Integral Level) where you can be a ‘Badass Buddha'.

-I found that when we can operate from that level, that is when we do are best work.
+I found that when we can operate from that level, that is when we do our best work.
 That is when work is meaningful and fun.

 So, how do you move to that Integral Level where you can be Buddha and Badass?

-Well, I decided to bring Srikumar Rao, the famous MBA professor and my mentor, on a Masterclass.
+Well, I decided to bring Srikumar Rao, the famous MBA professor, and my mentor, to a Masterclass.
 He is phenomenal at explaining how to become a Buddha and Badass.

 He has become one of the top-performing MBA teachers in the world by integrating the wisdom of the East with a modern American MBA program.

 In this Masterclass Rao will talk about five things that will help you ascend to the ‘Integral Level'.

 LABELS: He teaches you that there is no such thing as good and no such thing as bad.

 BENEVOLENT UNIVERSE: When you start to think of the universe as benevolent, you start operating in a different way.